ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 ### Test Cases and Results

-- The below table details the test cases that were used, the results and a cross-reference to the Feature ID that each test case exercised (click to open iamge):
+- This testing table shows test cases, the results and reference to the Feature ID which the test case proved:

   ![Test Results](assets/images/css-validation-result-1.PNG)